Mordecai Brown: Later life and legacy

 Following his retirement from the majors, he returned to his home in Terre Haute, where he continued to pitch in the minor leagues and in exhibition games for more than a decade, as well as coaching and managing.
 According to his biography, in an exhibition game against the famous House of David touring team in 1928, at the age of 51, he pitched three innings as a favor to the local team, and struck out all nine batters he faced.

 From 1920 to 1945, Brown ran a filling station in Terre Haute that also served as a town gathering place and an unofficial museum.
 He was also a frequent guest at Old-Timers' games in Chicago.
-In his later years, Brown was plagued by diabetes and then by the effects of a stroke.
+In his later years, Brown was plagued by diabetes and then by the effects of a stroke in 1947.
 He died in 1948 of diabetic complications.
-He was posthumously elected to the Baseball Hall of Fame the following year.
+He was posthumously elected to the Baseball Hall of Fame in May 1949 alongside Kid Nichols.

 F. Scott Fitzgerald refers to "Three-finger Brown" in his first novel, This Side of Paradise (1920).
 The television series The Simpsons made reference to Brown in "Homer at the Bat", when Mr. Burns lists three ringers he wants for his company's softball team: Honus Wagner, Cap Anson, and Mordecai "Three Finger" Brown.
 Smithers has to point out that they are not only retired, but long-dead.
 He was referenced again by Mr. Burns in the episode "The Last Traction Hero".

 In 1999, he was named as a finalist to the Major League Baseball All-Century Team.

 Between Brown and Antonio Alfonseca, the Cubs have featured both a "three-fingered" pitcher and a six-fingered pitcher on their all-time roster (Brown technically had four, including the thumb).